jsoref/gateway-api/site-src/implementations.md

   contact anyone who moves to Stale to inform them about this rule change.
-* Gateway API v1.4 release Page Review (at least one month after the actual release): A maintainer will perform the Page Review process again, removing any implementations that are are still Stale (after a right-of-reply period).
+* Gateway API v1.4 release Page Review (at least one month after the actual release): A maintainer will perform the Page Review process again, removing any implementations that are still Stale (after a right-of-reply period).
 * Gateway API v1.5 release Page Review (at least one month after the actual release): We will remove the Stale category, and implementation maintainers will need to be at least partially conformant on each review, or during the